Global classification of generic multi-vector fields of top degree: The global description of Nambu structures

 Here $\Lambda^{-1}$ denotes the volume form dual to $\Lambda$, and to integrate we use the given orientation of $M$.
 The following definition generalizes the one given in \cite{Ol} for the case of 2-dimensional Poisson manifolds.

 \begin{definition} The \textbf{regularized Liouville volume} of $\Lambda $ is defined as

-where $h$ is any function vanishing linearly at $\mathcal{H}$. \end{definition}
+where $h$ is any function only vanishing linearly at $\mathcal{H}$. \end{definition}

-One has to check that the limit exists and is finite and that it does not depend on the choice of function $h$.
-In fact, we only need to prove the independence on the choice of function, because granted this we can use a function that locally coincides with a radial coordinate in which the $n$-vector field is linear.
-For this function the existence of the limit is trivial.
+We only need to prove the independence on the choice of function $h$, because for a function that locally coincides with a radial coordinate in which the $n$-vector field is linear the existence of the limit is straightforward.